Latter-day Commentary

 Family

 Although my parents are both deceased, I will be forever grateful for the influence they wielded in my life.
 My mother was an educator, with a love of reading, learning, writing and teaching that she passed on to me.
 My father was a humble, quiet man, a peacemaker who took seriously his duty to provide security and stability for his family.
-I have five living brothers and sisters (one brother died as an infant) and love each of them.
-My oldest sister works for an apostle.
+I have four living brothers and sisters (one brother died as an infant) and love each of them.
+My oldest sister worked for an apostle.
+My second oldest sister passed away in 2023.

 Missionary